unytics/airbyte_serverless/README.md

 > 4. If your yaml config contains some Google Secrets, the service account you put in `service_account` field of `remote_runner` section of the yaml must have read access to the secrets.

+### Use your own Airbyte Source docker image 🔨

+When you create a connection using `abs create my_connection --source "SOURCE"`, you can put any docker image you have access to as `SOURCE`.
+So `SOURCE` can be:

+- a public docker image from Docker Hub
+- a local docker image that you built
+- a docker image that you built and pushed on [Google Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker).

+To run remotely on a cloud run job, the image must be available to Cloud Run (so cannot be local).
+It must be either public from Docker Hub or from Google Artifact Registry.

 ### Schedule the run from the Remote Runner ⏱️

 ``` sh